-Spot the Wykehamists channeling Harry Potter in their coats and tails; stop for a browse at the wonderful, 250-year-old P&G Wells Booksellers, onwards to the house where Jane Austen died, now a private residence.
+Spot the Wykehamists channeling Harry Potter in their coats and tails; stop for a browse at the wonderful, 250-year-old P&G Wells Booksellers.
+Onwards along College Street past the house where Jane Austen died, now a private residence.
 Then follow the River Itchen into the countryside and the water meadows where Keats riffed on “mists and mellow fruitfulness” in Ode to Autumn.

 It may have been a religious centre for fifteen centuries, but the city doesn’t half like a drink.
 It’s crammed with proper, old-school boozers: see the ‘eat’ section.
 The William Walker by the Cathedral Close also deserves a mention for pure history (William Walker was a deep sea diver who took a quick dip in the Cathedral’s flooded foundations thus saving this incredible building) and The Mucky Duck in Hyde for its community vibe.

-Winchester City Museum is tucked just off the High St and worth a browse for the 3D model of the city alone, it took nine years to make.
-If you fancy nosing around the UK’s oldest public school, Winchester College, you can book yourself on a tour.
+Winchester City Museum is tucked just off the High St and worth a browse for the 3D model of the city alone – it took nine years to make.
+And if you fancy nosing around the UK’s oldest public school, Winchester College, you can book yourself on a tour.

 For older kids, try the National Trust’s City Mill, also at the bottom of town — have a go at grinding corn and challenge them to spot an otter.
 Winchester City Museum is also worth a gander, there are floors on the city’s Roman and Anglo Saxon past plus the building is on the spot of William the Conqueror’s palace so lots of opportunities to link-up with school history lessons.

-The Winchester Discovery Centre (er, basically the library) is the city’s cultural hub.
+The Winchester Discovery Centre (err, basically the library) is the city’s cultural hub.
 Natural light pours into the atrium, there’s a café, an upstairs exhibition space, a workshop space and a bigger auditorium.